Abraham Laverton: Politician

-Laverton became a Westbury Justice of the Peace, and in 1864 a dispute arose between him and Charles Paul Phipps as to their seniority as magistrates.
+In February 1860, Laverton became a Justice of the Peace for Wiltshire.
+In 1864, a dispute arose between him and Charles Paul Phipps as to their seniority as magistrates.

 In 1866, he was named as an additional Commissioner "for executing the Acts for granting a Land Tax and other Rates and Taxes", when he was described as "Abraham Laverton Esquire, Westbury House, Westbury".
+In the same year, he was elected as Mayor of Westbury, heading the corporation of the borough.

-From 1868, Laverton stood unsuccessfully for parliament in Westbury as a Liberal, first against the Conservative John Lewis Phipps, when he lost by only twenty-seven votes.
+At the general election of November 1868, Laverton stood unsuccessfully for parliament in Westbury as a Liberal, against the Conservative John Lewis Phipps, of Leighton House, Westbury, losing by 27 votes.
 Although Phipps was elected, the result was declared void as a result of an election petition brought by Laverton.
-Mr Justice Willes found that, although Phipps himself was personally innocent of any corrupt practice, his agent, Harrop, had carried out acts of intimidation on voters.
-The Judge found that Harrop, who was an agent of Phipps and a manufacturer in Westbury, "had told his workmen that no man should remain in his employment who voted for the Petitioner, who was his rival in trade, and that these men or some of them were obliged to leave his employment in consequence of their refusing to abstain from so voting".
-In 1869, a by-election was thus held to fill the vacancy, at which Laverton lost by only eleven votes, defeated by his rival's brother, Charles Paul Phipps, standing for the Conservatives.
+Mr Justice Willes found that although Phipps was personally innocent of any corrupt practice, his agent, Harrop, had carried out acts of intimidation on voters.
+The Judge found that Harrop, who was a manufacturer in Westbury, "had told his workmen that no man should remain in his employment who voted for the Petitioner, who was his rival in trade, and that these men or some of them were obliged to leave his employment in consequence of their refusing to abstain from so voting".
+A by-election was thus held in 1869 to fill the vacancy, at which Laverton lost by eleven votes, defeated by his rival's brother, Charles Paul Phipps, standing for the Conservatives.
 At the 1874 election he was finally elected as the borough's Member of Parliament.
 However, there is no record that he ever spoke in the House of Commons.

 In 1874, a poem called Warblings from Westbury was published, poking fun at Laverton in his new role as Member of Parliament.
 In the same year, he printed a circular to the shareholders of the Manchester, Sheffield and Lincolnshire Railway offering himself to them as a director.